moliver28/research-handbook/content/handbook/marketing/developer-relations/contributor-success/innovation-pitch-competition.md

 # Future Recommendations

+## Improvements

-##  Improvements: Suggestions for improving future iterations of the competition based on feedback and observations.
+Suggestions for improving future iterations of the competition based on feedback and observations.

 * Prepare a FAQ for participants based on the [questions asked](https://gitlab.devpost.com/forum_topics/) during this edition.
 * Add “custom submission questions” to the initial participants’ entry form.
 Such questions make the eligibility process much faster later on in the competition.